anderkve/FYS3150/book/projects/project5.md

 ## Intial and boundary conditions

-Throughout this project we will assume Dirchlet boundary conditions in the $xy$ plane:
+Throughout this project we will assume Dirichlet boundary conditions in the $xy$ plane:

 - $u(x=0, y, t) = 0$
 - $u(x=1, y, t) = 0$